Our guide to staying safe during a bushfire

 This is the highest level of bushfire alert.
 You may be in danger and need to take action immediately.

 An emergency warning means that fire fighters do not yet have the fire under control.
 If you have not already left for a safer place, go immediately.

 If you are unable to leave and the fire front is close by, move inside and close all external doors, windows, shutters and curtains.
 Try to monitor the direction the fire is moving.
 Place wet towels and blankets under doors and windows to seal gaps and help prevent embers and smoke from getting inside.
 Monitor inside the house for spot fires that may start from embers and extinguish them with water or wet towels.

 If part of your home catches fire and the conditions inside become unbearable, the WA DFES advises leaving the house…"you need to get out and head to an area that has already been burnt.
 Close all internal doors and leave through the door as far from the approaching fire as possible.
 Many people have died from toxic smoke and fumes when their house has caught fire."

 Neighbourhood Safer Places

 If you need to leave quickly, the challenge is to move to a place that is safer.
 Most Local Government Areas designate community buildings and areas as Safer Places and do so at the time of a threat according to the prevailing conditions of a bushfire.
 However there are many pre-designated Neighbourhood Safer Places, and you can check the nearest to you on the following links:

 Don’t worry about your paperwork

-If you find yourself in the position of needing to make a claim, David Kneipp, QBE’s National Relationship Manager for Claims, says, "Don’t worry if you don’t have your paperwork.
+If you find yourself in the position of needing to make a claim, Arron Mann, QBE’s General Manager, Claims, says, "Don’t worry if you don’t have your paperwork.
 We just need your name and address.
 However, in general it’s a good idea to store as many documents as possible in the Cloud.
 This means you can easily access them regardless of the situation."